SEA-ME-WE 3

 According to the cable system network administrator's website, the system capacity has been upgraded several times.
 The cable system itself has two fibre pairs, each carrying (as of May 2007) 48 wavelengths of 10 Gbit/s.

 In December 2009, the 4th 10G Upgrade increased WDM channels from 48 to 64 per fibre pair.

-On 1 Jan 2015, the 5th Capacity Expansion was distributed to all the owners.
+On 1 January 2015, the 5th Capacity Expansion was distributed to all the owners.
 Data capacity of the submarine network is increased significantly with 100G technologies.

+On 2 December 2024, the SEA-ME-WE 3 cable system was declared end-of-life (EOL) and retired after 25 years of service.

 Landing points

 It has 39 landing points which are in: